shawon1fb/funny_json_problem/README.md

 # funny_json_problem

-This project demonstrates a funny JSON problem.
+This project delves into the intricacies of handling complex and dynamic JSON structures.
+It showcases the challenges and solutions involved in parsing and manipulating JSON data with unpredictable or nested structures.

 ## Running Unit Tests